Ohio nears 1M unemployment claims over 5 weeks amid virus - WHIZ News

 CASES

-More than 14,000 cases of the virus have been reported statewide, including 610 deaths and 2,800 hospitalizations, according to figures released Wednesday.
+Nearly 14,700 cases of the virus have been reported statewide, including 656 deaths and nearly 3,000 hospitalizations, according to figures released Thursday.

 For most people, the virus causes mild or moderate symptoms that clear up within weeks.
 Older adults and people with existing health problems are at higher risk of more severe illness, including pneumonia, or death.